ezhumalaisanjay/DocumentChecklistTracker/replit.md

 ## Overview

 This is a full-stack document collection system built with React, Express.js, and PostgreSQL.
-The application allows users to upload and manage documents for different types of applicants (primary, co-applicant, guarantor, self-employed, corporate) with specific document requirements for each type.
+The application allows users to upload and manage documents for different types of applicants (primary, co-applicant, guarantor) with specific document requirements for each type.

 ## User Preferences